Khushi-Mehdiratta/data_analytics_projects/Tableau_Airways_project/README.md

-# ✈️ British Airways Entertainment Analysis Dashboard (Tableau)
+# ✈️ British Airways Entertainment Analysis Dashboard (Excel + Tableau)

 This Tableau project presents an interactive dashboard built to analyze British Airways' in-flight entertainment trends.
 The aim is to uncover insights about content consumption patterns across time and geography, helping stakeholders make data-driven decisions to improve customer experience.